dimovelev/metrics-sampler/README.md

 * Fixed problems with multiple JDBC drivers
 * Renamed to metrics-sampler (from jmx-sampler) as it better reflects the purpose of the application
 * Improved debug logging
+* Performance logging using "timings" logger in debug level
+* Import local.sh settings from the starter script so that local settings do not get overwritten after an upgrade
+* Added support for low level socket options for the JMX input
+* Added support for placeholders in the name patterns
+* Added some more default placeholders for the JMX input

 Version 0.3.2
 -------------